-The EU Refining Forum takes place twice a year under two forms: the High Level Forum, dedicated to general discussions about the future of the refining sector, and the Expert Forum, which goes into the technical details of specific issues.
+The EU Refining Forum has been taking place once or twice a year under two forms: the High Level Forum, dedicated to a high level and general discussions about the future of the refining sector, and the Expert Forum, going into the technical details of specific issues.

 The 10th High Level Refining Forum took place (online) on the 18th of February 2021.
-This edition’s discussed vital developments and policy initiatives relevant to the evolution of the EU refining industry in the framework of the energy and climate transition.
-It focused particularly on the European Green Deal and its implications for the industry and the role of renewable and low-carbon liquid fuels on the way towards climate-neutrality.
+This last edition’s described the vital developments and policy initiatives relevant to the evolution of the EU refining industry in the framework of the energy and climate transition.
+It focused on the European Green Deal and its implications for the industry, as well as the role of renewable and low-carbon liquid fuels on the way towards climate-neutrality.